azariak/SmartMeal/README.md

 #### Daniel Rafailov (danielrafailov1)
 Emma needs to meal prep for the week.
 She opens the meal planning program, selects her dietary preferences and available ingredients and receives a personalized meal plan with recipes.

+#### Vedavi Anandan (vedavia)
+Kathy is frustrated as she can’t find recipes that match her dietary restrictions.
+She’s allergic to three things and still wants to have a filling meal.
+She looks for recipes by inputting the ingredients she wants excluded from her meals.
+She saves ones that interest her in a separate folder.
+As she tries the recipes she ranks them out of 5 and removes the recipes she doesn’t like.